AlexJoeb/node-db4-project/README.md

 - have a way to manage ingredients.
 - a **recipe** could have more than one **ingredient** and the same **ingredient** can be used in multiple recipes.
 Examples are _"cup of corn flour"_ or _"gram of butter"_.
 - when saving the ingredients for a **recipe** capture the quantity required for that **ingredient** as a floating number.

 - have a way to save step by step instructions for preparing a recipe.

 **Hint**: Before writing any code, write out all desired tables in the data model and determine all relationships between tables.

+- There should be three tables.
+First table is going to be for the recipies.
+Contains recipe name and id.
+Second table will be for ingredients, holds ingredient name and id.
+Third table will be the bridge between them holding ingredient id, recipe id, quantity (float).
+- Another table for instructions contains recipe id, step_number, instruction

+*Tables:*
+1. Recipes:
+    -   id
+    -   name
+2. Ingredients:
+    -   id
+    -   name
+3. RecipeIngredients:
+    -   id
+    -   recipe_id
+    -   ingredient_id
+    -   quantity
+4. Instructions:
+    -   id
+    -   recipe_id
+    -   step_number
+    -   instruction

 ### Migrations and Seeds